silvest/HEPfit/Doxygen/INSTALL.md

 build BAT, and uses the pre-installed one.

 **No MCMC mode:**
-The generated Makefiles are used for building a SusyFit library.
+The generated Makefiles are used for building a HEPfit library.
 If you do not perform a Bayesian statistical analysis with the Markov Chain Monte Carlo (MCMC), you can use the option `-DNOMCMC=ON`.
 For this case, BAT is not required.